Tasiabueno/Bayesian-Convolutional-Neural-Network-Crack-Detection/README.md

 # Bayesian-Convolution-Neural-Network-Road-Crack-Detection
-A Bayesian Convolutional neural network to detect cracks in concrete structures.
-The Bayesian Convolution Neural Networks takes the uncertainty of the weight parameters into account which potentially leads to more reliable decisions.
-We model probability distribution over the model weights to include the uncertainty.
-The concept follows the Bayesian update rule and uses the theory of Variational Inference.
-According to Gal and Ghahramani (2015a), adding drop-out layers to the afters each convolutin layer approximate the Variational Inference and thus the posterior distribution of the model weights.
+A Bayesian Convolutional neural network to detect cracks in concrete structures from images.
+The Bayesian Convolution Neural Networks takes the uncertainty of the weight parameters into account which potentially could lead to more reliable decisions.
+Theoretically, we model a probability distribution over the model weights to include a form of  uncertainty.
+According to Gal and Ghahramani (2015a), adding drop-out layers after every convolution layer, during training and testing, is approximately corresponds to Variational Inference and enables us to sample from the posterior distribution of the predicted output.

 ## Road crack dataset
 The datasets contains images of concrete surfaces with(postive) and without(negative) cracks.
 Each class contains 20000 image in a seperate folder, postive and negative, leading to a total of
 40000 images.
-The image are in RBG channel and have the following size, 227 x 227 pixel.
+The image are in RBG channel and have the following size, 227 x 227 x 3.
 The data is publically availible at Mendely,

 https://data.mendeley.com/datasets/5y9wdsg2zt/2